 Lauren and her husband headed to New Zealand for just under three weeks looking to explore as much as possible.
 They completed the majority of the trip with a rental car, with a break down of five days in the North Island and the rest in the South Island.

-Jamie joined her husband and a couple of friends for 20 days in New Zealand as they toured around by car staying in a variety of different accommodation types.
+Jamie joined her husband and a couple of friends for 20 days in New Zealand as they toured around by car staying in a variety of different accommodation types (including airbnb).
 There were delays but they managed to cut things out on the fly without ruining the atmosphere of the trip.
 That’s the awesome part about New Zealand, the consistency of awesomeness is unreal.

 Click through to read the full itinerary and find out where Jamie had the best meal of the entire trip (2015).